 - Subverted in the second season of Torchwood after Owen is reanimated.
 True, blood loss or damage to vital organs can't kill him anymore, but he doesn't heal either and doesn't feel any pain to prevent him accidentally damaging himself.
 As demonstrated when he accidentally slices his hand open with a scalpel and has to sew it back together.
 However he can't be killed, which saves the day when faced with The Grim Reaper, whose method of killing people has nothing to do with physical injury.

-- Lexx has Kai who, in addition to being undead, is a cyborg whose body is "de-carbonized."
+- Lexx has Kai who, in addition to being undead, is a Cyborg whose body is "de-carbonized."
 As long as his supply of protoblood lasts, he is indestructible.

-- Game of Thrones: Season 8 reveals that the revived/possibly Technically Living Zombie Ser Gregor Clegane (already a hugely tough Black Knight in life) is now capable of taking a sword through the gut and a knife to the eye without collapsing (although the eye bit does slow him a bit).
+- Game of Thrones: Season 8 reveals that the revived/possibly Technically Living Zombie Ser Gregor Clegane (already a hugely tough Black Knight in life) is now capable of taking a sword through the gut and a knife to the eye without collapsing (although the eye attack does slow him a bit).
 It takes a Heroic Sacrifice and falling several stories through a wall and into a sea of dragonfire to end him.

 - Nurglite troops (including Plague Zombies) are inhumanly tough because most of their body is made of dead flesh, rotting tissue or hideous scars, and their wounds are sealed by cancerous growths.